0x0meow/cgd-pi/PROJECT_SUMMARY.md

 ## Overview

-This repository delivers the native Raspberry Pi signage player for CoreGeek Displays (docs/server-api-events.md, Section 8).
+This repository delivers the native Raspberry Pi signage player for CoreGeek Displays, aligned with the _CoreGeek Displays Server API Integration Guide_ (Section 8).
 The solution removes Docker dependencies in favour of a streamlined Node.js service managed directly by systemd and configured through a single installer script.

 ---